Immigration Rights and Responsibilities of Scholars in H-1B Status

 The I-797 Approval Notice

 The ISSO has provided you with the original Approval Notice (Form I-797) issued by USCIS.
 This document contains your name as the beneficiary, shows The Trustees of Boston University (BU) as the employer, and also indicates the period of time during which you may be employed by BU in H-1B status.
 If the petition was for an extension of your current H-1B status or changed your status to H-1B, the I-797 also includes an tear-off I-94 card in the lower right-hand corner.
-As instructed on the form, please remove the I-94 card and staple it in your passport, preferably by stapling it on top of your current I-94 card.
+As instructed on the form, please remove the I-94 card and place it in your passport, preferably by stapling it on top of your current I-94 card.

 The I-797 Approval Notice is a very important document.
 You must present it to a consular officer if you apply for an H-1B visa, and to a port of entry official if you enter (or re-enter) the U.S. in H-1B status.
-It serves as primary proof, along with your passport, that you hold lawful status in this country.
+Along with your I-94 card and passport, it is primary proof that you hold lawful status in this country.
 Please take good care of this document.
 Please see our handout, “Obtaining an H-1B Visa and Entering the U.S.”, for more information.